-LINE 3h - Act 123 Recovery - Section 5 of Act 123 of the 2015 Regular Legislative Session provides that if a return was filed after July 1, 2015, for which a valid extension was allowed prior to July 1, 2015, then 1/3 of any portion of an exclusion or deduction that was disallowed by the Act, shall be allowed as a deduction in the return for each of the taxable years beginning during 2017, 2018, and 2019.
-If this applies, enter 1/3 of the total of the portions of exclusions or deductions that were disallowed by Act 123 on that return.
-Attach a schedule listing each deduction or exclusion disallowed, the total amount before reduction, the reduction amount, and the 1/3 amount being recovered on this return.
+LINE 3i - Act 123 Recovery - Section 5 of Act 123 of the 2015 Regular Legislative Session provides that if a return was filed after July 1, 2015, for which a valid extension was allowed prior to July 1, 2015, then one-third of any portion of an exclusion or deduction that was disallowed by the Act, shall be allowed as a deduction in the return for each of the taxable years beginning during 2017, 2018, and 2019.
+If this applies, enter one-third of the total of the portions of exclusions or deductions that were disallowed by Act 123 on that return.
+Attach a schedule listing each deduction or exclusion disallowed, the total amount before reduction, the reduction amount, and the one-third amount being recovered on this return.
 Round to the nearest dollar.
 For more information see Revenue Information Bulletin 17-018.

-LINE 3i - Other Subtractions - Refer to R.S.47:287.71, 47:287.73, and R.S.47:287.734 through 287.747 for other subtractions from federal net income.
+LINE 3j - Other Subtractions - Refer to R.S.47:287.71, 47:287.73, and 47:287.734 through 287.747 for other subtractions from federal net income.
 A schedule of the items on this line must be supplied.
 To the extent that refunds of Louisiana income tax are included in federal taxable income, they should be deducted on this line in accordance with R.S.
 47:287.71.
+For the deduction for employment of certain qualified disabled individuals (R.S.
+47:297.13), Form R-10605, Application for Deduction for Employment of Certain Qualified Disabled Individuals, must be attached to your return.

-Line 3j - Total Subtractions - Add Lines 3a through 3i.
+Line 3k-Total Subtractions - Add Lines 3a through 3j.

-LINE 4 - Louisiana Net Income From All Sources - Add Lines 1 and 2d and subtract Line 3j.
+LINE 4 - Louisiana Net Income From All Sources - Add Lines 1 and 2e and subtract Line 3k.
 This amount should agree with Schedule D, Line 25.